nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">
 :information_source: **Note:** The order of the inputs does not matter as the set is sorted in reverse order before creating the `DeleteCommand` object.
 This ensures that deletion of each entry in the `model` does not affect the deletion of the subsequent entries while the `for` loop is running.
 </div>
-<div markdown="span" class="alert alert-info">:information_source: **Note:** The order of the inputs does not matter as the set is sorted in reverse order before creating the `DeleteCommand` object.
-This ensures that deletion of each entry in the `model` does not affect the deletion of the subsequent entries while the `for` loop is running.</div>

 ### Fast Template Feature